-The species Ara ararauna, is a large parrot native to South America, commonly called the Blue and Gold Macaw or the Blue and Yellow Macaw.
-The bird is beautifully colored with blue feathers on the top and yellow ones on the under parts.
-The Blue and Gold Macaw belongs to the larger family of Neotropical parrots collectively called macaws.
-The bird is found at large in forest regions (particularly várzea (Wiki: seasonally flooded forest), that are floodplain forests as well as the open spaces of terra firme, which are non-flooded types of forests) and the tropical woodlands of South America.
+The species Ara ararauna is a large parrot native to South America, commonly called the Blue and Gold Macaw or the Blue and Yellow Macaw.
+The bird is beautifully colored with blue feathers on the top and yellow ones on the underparts.
+The Blue and Gold Macaw belong to the larger family of Neotropical parrots collectively called macaws.
+The bird is found at large in forest regions (particularly várzea (Wiki: seasonally flooded forest), which are floodplain forests as well as the open spaces of terra firme, which are non-flooded types of forests) and the tropical woodlands of South America.

 The birds belonging to the macaw family are all vividly colored.
 Colorful as they come, the Blue and Gold Macaws are among the most beautiful of the lot.
 Streaked with a standout turquoise blue from the neck, over the back and till the tail tip is the feather coat.
 Gold feathers cover the chest region and legs.
 The face bears a bare patch with fine feathers running across the face.
 On the head right at the top is a patch of green feathers.
 The underside of the tail is covered with feathers of bright gold.
 The Blue and Gold Macaws have beaks that are black in color.